dictionary of Homeric likenesses

 30. mix with

 1. in Greek: (often) to have sex with.
-Remember the complaint of Patroclus' ghost to Achilles: (literally translated) 'they will not let me mix across the river'.
+Remember the complaint of Patrocles' ghost to Achilles: (literally translated) 'they will not let me mix across the river'.
 (Il 23.73 οὐδέ μέ πω μίσγεσθαι ὑπὲρ ποταμοῖο ἐῶσιν)

 31. moly